Performance Metrics — The Equity Curve and Drawdown (Part 2 of 4)

 Welcome

 Hello and welcome to our eleventh article.
 This issue explains the Equity Curve and Drawdown with reference to backtesting reports in MetaTrader 4 (MT4).
-All articles are saved at our Medium page.
+All articles are saved at our Medium page and on the IQT website, which has a clickable version of the map of all articles: https://theiqt.com/blog.

 These articles are based on my experience from consulting and product development at The IQT.
 Do let us know if there are topics you would like us to cover, questions you would like to resolve, or if there are insights you would like to share from your own experience.
 Hit that reply button!